wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 == Description ==

-Provides interesting and unique captchas to enhance and secure your WordPress pages.
+The **AlphaOmega Captcha & Anti-Spam Filter** provides interesting and unique captchas to enhance and secure your WordPress pages.
 The ANTI-SPAM FILTER included blocks spam and filters posted user **Comments** for inappropriate content.

-The new **SPAM COUNTER** feature provides you with an indication of the spamming activity directed against your WordPress pages.
+Additionally, the new **SPAM COUNTER** feature provides you with an indication of the nature and magnitude of the spamming activity directed against your WordPress pages.

-This plugin can also thwart automated attacks against your **Admin Log In** area.
-Furthermore, the plugin can be employed flawlessly with Akismet to provide enhanced security features.
+This plugin can also thwart automated attacks against your WordPress **Admin Log In** area, and can be employed flawlessly with Akismet to provide enhanced security features.

 Several **Captcha Types** are available, including: